khuonghieu/JsonMerger/README.md

 Output dataset: Folder "Output File"

 # How to run
-The file paths for the input file and output files are hardcoded in the code.
+- The folder paths for the input file and output files are hardcoded in the code.
-To execute the program, run the file JsonMerger.java
+- To execute the program, compile and run the file JsonMerger.java (using command line: javac, etc)
-The input file, "Disqus file", must be placed in the top directory of the project.
+- The input file, "Disqus file", which contains multiple txt files, must be placed in the top directory of the project.